The Biology of Self-Talk: What Your Inner Voice Tells Your Telomeres

 Just like diet and exercise, self-talk may be a daily input with biological consequences.

 Psychologists and health coaches have long observed that how we talk to ourselves can drive behavior change for better or worse.
-A recent article published in Frontiers in Psychology looked at the effects that motivational interviewing, guided imagery, and [mahynd-fuhl-nis]nounThe practice of paying attention to the present moment with non-judgmental awareness.Learn More-based strategies have on behavior and health outcomes.
+A 2025 article published in Frontiers in Psychology describes how guided visualization, [mahynd-fuhl-nis]nounThe practice of paying attention to the present moment with non-judgmental awareness.Learn More, and motivational interviewing can be integrated into health coaching to support behavior change.

 The authors describe how guided visualization (a staple in mind–body coaching) can prompt real physiological effects.
 Why?
 Because the neural networks activated during a vividly imagined experience have the same effect on the body as actually living that experience.
 In other words, visualize yourself calmly handling stress, and your body responds as if you are calm in that moment.
 Over time, practices like mindfulness, guided imagery, and positive self-reflection can train our internal dialogue to be more supportive.